KaleneDev/Gym_Website/README.md

 2. Navigate to the project directory: `cd Gym_Website`
 3. Install the necessary dependencies: npm install
 4. Customize the website content, images, and styling according to your gym's branding and requirements.
+5. Customize the project's configuration files, if required.
+6. Start the development server: npm start Access the project in your browser at http://localhost:3000 or the specified port.
-5. Build the website: `npm run build`
+7. Build the website: `npm run build`
-6. Deploy the built files to a web server or hosting service of your choice.
+8. Deploy the built files to a web server or hosting service of your choice.
 ## Usage
 Once the website is deployed, users can access it through a web browser to explore the gym's information, book classes, and register for membership.
 The website is designed to be intuitive and user-friendly, providing a seamless experience for both visitors and gym members.